-As of March 31, 2019, our cash and cash equivalents and available for sale securities were \$168.0 million.
-We expect to continue to expend substantial amounts for the foreseeable future continuing to commercialize Auryxia and developing and commercializing vadadustat, if approved, and any other product candidates.
+As of March 31, 2020, our cash and cash equivalents and available for sale securities were \$115.4 million.
+We expect to continue to expend substantial amounts for the foreseeable future continuing the commercialization of Auryxia and developing and commercializing vadadustat, if approved, and any other products or product candidates, including those that may be in-licensed or acquired.
 These expenditures will include costs associated with research and development, potentially obtaining marketing approvals and having our products manufactured, as well as marketing and selling products approved for sale, if any.
 In addition, other unanticipated costs may arise, including as a result of our decision to include certain elements in our development programs.
 Because the outcome of our current and anticipated clinical trials is highly uncertain, we cannot reasonably estimate the actual amount of funding necessary to successfully complete the development and commercialization of our product candidates.
 Our future capital requirements depend on many factors, including: